 If you or a loved one has been diagnosed with a rare disease, you have a million questions.
 We understand.
 And we’re working to find the answers.

 We work with researchers and advocacy groups across the globe answering questions about rare disease.

 Want to know how the Coordination of Rare Diseases at Sanford works?
 How to enroll?
 Whether your information is secure?
 Find answers to those and other frequently asked questions below.

 The goal of the CoRDS registry is to connect those affected by rare diseases with researchers who study rare diseases.
 The CoRDS registry is made up of data submitted by individuals with rare diseases or their caretakers.

 Researchers who study rare diseases can apply to access the registry’s de-identified database.
-That means the researchers will not see any of your identifying information such as name or address.
+That means the researchers will not see any of your identifying information, such as your name or address.
 If you are a potential fit for the researcher’s study, CoRDS personnel will contact you to share the opportunity.
-It is always up to you if you would like to participate in any study or clinical trial.
+It is always up to you if you would like to participate in a study or clinical trial.
 If applicable, you may also consent to share your information with certain patient advocacy groups (PAGs) or existing registries.

 Why would I want to enroll in the CoRDS registry?